sablier-labs/docs/docs/solana/03-fee.md

 | Withdraw from a stream | **$1** |
 | Claim an airdrop       | **$2** |

-These are interface fees, not program-level fees.
+These are Interface Fees, not program-level fees.
 The Solana programs themselves don't charge these fees.

 ### Transaction Fees